link1905/system-design-101/content/docs/web-service/service-cluster.md

 which require maintaining client connections to push messages from the service side.
 A common example of this is a chat application that holds client connections (typically using [WebSocket]({{< ref "communication-protocols#websocket" >}})) for real-time messaging.

-Consider a cluster of two instances, if `Client A` connects to `Instance 1` and `Client B` connects to `Instance 2`, they **cannot** chat with each other because different instances handle their connections.
+Consider a cluster of two instances, if `Client A` connects to `Instance 1` and `Client B` connects to `Instance 2`, they cannot chat with each other because different instances handle their own **socket connections**.

 ```d2
 direction: right